-In 2019 we provided a $13,000 grant to Menos Plasticos for the first time to aid in their beach cleaning, plastic removing, turtle habitat saving mission.
-We now support a weekly beach clean up of 100 + kilometers of virgin beaches to the North & South of Mahahual before the current plastics become micro plastics and enter our food chain.
-They are creating jobs within their community to do so, benefitting our environment & the community alike.
+Positive Legacy provided a $13,000 grant to Menos Plástico es Fansástico in 2019 to aid in their beach cleaning, plastic removing, turtle habitat saving mission.
+The funds will support a weekly beach cleanup of 100+ kilometers of virgin beaches to the North & South of Mahahual in order to catch plastics before they breakdown into micro plastics and enter our food chain.
+Through the program, Menos Plástico is creating jobs within their community, benefitting our environment and the community alike.

-Translated to “Less Plastics is Fantastic,” this initiative was created by Mahahual community members with the intention to spread consciousness within our community by showing the impacts consumer consumptions have on their oceans and beaches.
-The community of Mahahual and Costa Maya is a stretch of Caribbean coastline located at the Southern tip of Quintana Roo, Mexico which was once a quiet fishing village that relied solely on fishing Lobster, Conch and Fish.
-Since the Costa Maya Port was completed in 2002 the local economy drastically became dependent on Tourism.
-Today the port brings hundreds of thousands of tourists annually (pre-COVID-19).
-Over the past two decades, the community has seen a direct impact of plastics and consumer waste on their beaches and all surrounding ecosystems.
-Menos Plasticos feels strongly that the local community & tourists must learn and understand the importance of preserving our fragile ecosystem and that we must move towards sustainable, ecologically friendly tourism together.
-With Positive Legacy’s funds they are working to educate their community members on environment, waste management & sustainability.
-The grant funding has provided workers compensation for 52 weeks of beach clean ups, employing and educating locals to see, first hand, the issues that need to be changed.
+Translated to “Less Plastics is Fantastic,” this initiative was established by Mahahual community members with the intention of spreading consciousness within our community by showing the impacts consumer consumptions have on their oceans and beaches.
+The community of Mahahual and Costa Maya is a stretch of Caribbean coastline located at the Southern tip of Quintana Roo, Mexico which was once a quiet village that relied solely on fishing lobster, conch and fish.
+Since the Costa Maya Port was completed in 2002, the local economy drastically became dependent on tourism.
+Today, the port brings in hundreds of thousands of tourists annually (pre-COVID-19).
+Over the past two decades, the community has seen the direct impact of plastics and consumer waste on their beaches and surrounding ecosystems.
+Menos Plástico feels strongly that the local community and tourists must learn and understand the importance of preserving our fragile ecosystem, and that we must move towards sustainable, ecologically friendly tourism together.
+With Positive Legacy’s grant, they are educating their community members on waste management and sustainability.
+The funding has provided workers compensation for 52 weeks of beach cleanups, employing and educating locals to see firsthand the issues that need to be changed.

 Partner Update: Tulum School – Onda Encantada